cristiannbaiu/CNBFirstRepo/README.md

 # CNBFirstRepo
-My First Repo to test TFS Build vNext
+My First Repo to test TFS Build vNext using VSO and GitHub hosted repositories

-Now I am going to perform my first commit